-This handbook has been established to help students, members of the faculty, administration, and cooperating international school personnel better understand The College of New Jersey's Global Student Teaching program.
-TCNJ's Global Student Teaching program has been in existence for over 35 years.
-The College of New Jersey has been a pioneer in offering students an opportunity to enrich their student teaching experience at international schools, while expanding their knowledge and appreciation of cultures from around the world.
+This handbook has been established to help students, administration, and international school personnel better understand The College of New Jersey's Global Student Teaching Program.
+TCNJ's Global Student Teaching Program has been in existence for over 35 years.
+The College of New Jersey has been a pioneer in offering students an opportunity to enrich their clinical experience at international schools, while expanding their knowledge and appreciation of cultures from around the world.
 Over the years, we have collaborated with international schools located in Thailand, Tanzania, Spain, Italy, The Netherlands, Dubai, South Africa, France, and Switzerland.
 The list of partner schools changes from year to year.

 Through the Global Student Teaching program, clinical interns become exemplary teachers while gaining a broader perspective and understanding of the world.
-All of the program requirements, policies, and guidelines are included in this handbook.
+All the program requirements, policies, and guidelines are included in this handbook.

-STEP Office and GST Program
+STEP Office and Global Student Teacher Program